seqan/seqan/manual/source/Tutorial/Workflows/KnimeReadySeqAnApp.rst

 Prerequisites
   :ref:`tutorial-getting-started-first-steps-in-seqan`, :ref:`tutorial-getting-started-parsing-command-line-arguments`

-In this tutorial you will learn how to write a seqan app which can be easly converted into a KNIME node.
+In this tutorial you will learn how to write a SeqAn app, which can be, easly converted into a KNIME node.

 The first part consists of preparing a dummy app such that it can be used in a KNIME workflow and in the second part you are asked to adapt the app such that it becomes a simple quality control tool.

 Using the seqan::ArgumentParser
 -------------------------------

-When we add options to the parser using :dox:`ArgumentParser#addOption`.
-We pass the parser and an :dox:`ArgParseOption` object.
-The :dox:`ArgParseArgument::ArgumentType` of this :dox:`ArgParseOption` object is highly correlated to how the node generated from our application looks like.
+When we add options to the parser using :dox:`ArgumentParser#addOption`, we pass an :dox:`ArgParseOption` object together with the parser.
+The :dox:`ArgParseArgument::ArgumentType` of this :dox:`ArgParseOption` object is highly correlated to how the node generated from our application will look like.

 The ArgumentType can be one of the following